Florence Turner: Biography

 Born in New York City, Turner was pushed into appearing on the stage at age three by her ambitious mother.
 Turner became a regular performer in a variety of productions.
 In 1906, she joined the fledgling motion picture business, signing with the pioneering Vitagraph Studios and making her film debut in How to Cure a Cold (June 8, 1907).

 At the time there were no stars per se, unless an already famous stage star made a movie.
 Performers were not even mentioned by name.
-Long, drawn out screen credits were non-existent.
+Long, drawn-out screen credits were non-existent.
 There was nothing but the name of the company and the picture.
-As the content of movies evolved from simple incidents or situations into definite stories, some of the heroes and heroines were conceded a vague identity, such as the "Edison Girl", etc.
+As the content of movies evolved from simple incidents or situations into definite stories, some of the heroes and heroines were conceded a vague identity, such as the "Edison Girl", or "The Girl from Sheepshead Bay."

 Though she was known only as the "Vitagraph Girl" in the early motion picture shorts, Turner became the most popular American actress to appear on screen (which at that time was still dominated by French pictures, especially from the Pathe and Gaumont companies).
 Her worth to the studio, as its biggest box-office draw, was recognised in 1907 when her pay was upped to $22 a week, as proto-star plus part-time seamstress.
 It was somewhat less than the male leading players, especially those with stage experience, particularly the super-popular Maurice Costello.
 In March 1910, she and Florence Lawrence became the first screen actors not already famous in another medium to be publicized by name by their studios to the general public.